The USGS Water Science School

 Saline Water Use in the United States

 In today's world we are all more aware of the need to conserve freshwater.
 With the ever-growing demand for water by growing populations worldwide, it makes sense to try to find more uses for the abundant saline water supplies that exist, mainly in the oceans.
-As these pie charts of the Nation's water use show, about 15 percent of all water used in the United States in 2005 was saline.
-(All 2005 water use information is from the report Estimated use of water in the United States in 2005.)
-The second chart shows that almost all saline withdrawals, over 95 percent, was used by the thermoelectric-power industry to cool electricity-generating equipment.
-About five percent of the Nation's saline water was used for mining and industrial purposes (For 2000, mining data was compiled only for the 22 States that reported significant withdrawals in 1995).
+As these pie charts of the Nation's water use show, about 14 percent of all water used in the United States in 2010 was saline.
+(All 2010 water use information is from the report Estimated use of water in the United States in 2010.)
+The second chart shows that almost all saline withdrawals, over 90 percent, was used by the thermoelectric-power industry to cool electricity-generating equipment.

 What is saline water?

 Water that is saline contains significant amounts (referred to as "concentrations") of dissolved salts, the most common being the salt we all know so well—sodium chloride (NaCl).
 In this case, the concentration is the amount (by weight) of salt in water, as expressed in "parts per million" (ppm).
 If water has a concentration of 10,000 ppm of dissolved salts, then one percent (10,000 divided by 1,000,000) of the weight of the water comes from dissolved salts.

 Florida had the largest saline withdrawals, accounting for 18 percent of the total in the United States, mostly saline surface-water withdrawals for thermoelectric power.
 Oklahoma and Texas accounted for about 70 percent of the total saline groundwater withdrawals in the United States, mostly for mining.